sourcenetwork/defradb/tests/gen/README.md

 ## Configuration

-There are two ways to configure the function:
+Both functions `AutoGenerate` and `AutoGenerateFromSchema` can be configured using options.

-1. Directly within the schema using annotations
+Additionally, `AutoGenerateFromSchema` can be configured directly within the schema using annotations.
-2. Via options passed to the function

 Options take precedence over in-schema configurations.

 ### In-schema Configuration: